32 cat breeds that like water

 Is this not the best name for a cat breed you’ve ever heard?
 Adorable in name and in nature, the Snowshoe has one of the kindest personalities of any cat and they’re equally intelligent too.

-They’re a very rare breed of cat, which makes them all the more special, and they tend to attach themselves to just the one pet parent, who they’ll frequently seek out love, attention, and affection from.
+When it comes to types of rare cat breeds, the snowshoe is near the top of the list — which makes them all the more special.
+They tend to attach themselves to just the one pet parent, who they’ll frequently seek out love, attention, and affection from.

 Snowshoes love to swim, but they always want to do it on their own terms, so never try to force them into the water.
 Instead, fill up the tub or leave a shallow container of water around and let them splash about when they feel like it.